cloud-elements/devportal/docs/guides/elements/auth.md

 5. In **OAuth Authorization Type (Header or Query)** select how the request passes authorization information to the API provider.
 6. In **OAuth Scope** enter a comma separated list of the permissions that the user will authorize your integration to have.
 7. In **OAuth User Secret** enter
+4. Unless you need to perform additional configuration, authenticate a test instance by clicking **Try it Out**.

 ### OAuth 1.0 Parameters